 Registration at the police station typically takes one to two hours if documentation is in order.
 It is clearly extremely difficult for an individual to make such arrangements (rental contract, etc.) outside the country or upon arrival without the sponsorship of a Croatian employer (who has undertaken all the preparations), or the comprehensive services of an intermediary (like a consulting company).

-Actually receiving the "White Card" or "extended residency permit' will take two to three weeks.
+Actually receiving the "White Card" or "extended residency permit'' will take two to three weeks.
 The applicant (or his agent) should check on progress periodically, in case the application is incomplete, and he has not been told.
-Once approved, the applicant must go to the Ministry of Internal Affairs to get the "extended residency permit" stamped into his passport.
+Once approved, the applicant must go to the Ministry of Internal Affairs to get the "extended residency permit" stamped into his/her passport.